 There are a few questions to answer.
 To make this part of the setup easier for you.
 Here is a Yoast tutorial from WPCookHouse.
 He gives a great run-through of the configuration wizard.

-How to find your sitemap in Yoast
+Finding your sitemap in Yoast

 After you activate Yoast.
 You will see an extra option in your WordPress menu.
 You will see ‘SEO’